aseprite/aseprite/README.txt

     http://ase.svn.sourceforge.net/viewvc/ase/

-  Or you can download it completelly to your disk with a program which control CVS, as follow-up:
+  Or you can download it completelly to your disk with a program which control SVN, as follow-up:

-    1) We must input to the repository in anonymous form (when you be asked for the password, just press <enter>):

-         cvs -d :pserver:anonymous@cvs.ase.sourceforge.net:/cvsroot/ase login

-    2) We make the first checkout, which means that we fetch a "fresh" copy of ASE:

-         cvs -z3 -d :pserver:anonymous@cvs.ase.sourceforge.net:/cvsroot/ase checkout gnuase

-    3) Then, whenever you want update your copy with the repository one, you will must execute in the gnuase/ directory:

-         cvs update -Pd
+    svn checkout svn co https://ase.svn.sourceforge.net/svnroot/ase/trunk ase

-  WARNING: When you obtain the CVS version, don't remove the CVS directories, they are for exclusive use of the cvs program.
+  WARNING: When you obtain the SVN version, don't remove the .svn directories, they are for exclusive use of the svn program.

 ===================================